24 Fran: Trying Harder

 Sylvia turned to Carlos and said nothing, her caring expression needed no words.

 “If that’s her approach, it will only set her back.
-She’ll be further from Zion than ever,” sighed Carlos.
+She’ll be further from the Eternal City than ever,” sighed Carlos.
 “You can’t just try harder there.”

 “Yes, loving others takes effort and determination, but it also needs a change of heart.
 It can’t just be a performance to tick the right boxes.
 Anyway, let’s wait and see what happens.
 It may be that Ruach can use Fran’s mixed motives for her good.”

 “Ruach does that a lot,” Carlos agreed.
-“We’ve explained to Fran many times that love is the only way to Zion, so let’s hope she can begin to grasp what that means in this new situation.”
+“We’ve explained to Fran many times that love is the only way to the City, so let’s hope she can begin to grasp what that means in this new situation.”

 *